JohnMariani/JohnMariani.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.M. in Classical Piano Performance, Purchase College, State University of New York, 2003 - 2007
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Molecular Psychobiology, Binghamton University, State University of New York, 2007 - 2009
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Neuroscience, Icahn School of Medicine at Mount Sinai, 2010 - 2016

 Work experience
 ======